jgorman/stimulus-particles.js/README.md

 The controller takes the Particles configuration from the containing div on the page.
-This allows us to pass parameters such as the webpack image_path from Rails to the Particles instance.
+This allows us to pass parameters such as the webpack `image_path` from Rails to the Particles instance.

-Under Turbolinks, navigating away from a Particles page and back without cleaning up the running Particles instance would result in multiple AnimationsFrames still running in the background, chewing up CPU.
+Under Turbolinks, navigating away from a Particles page and back without cleaning up the running Particles instance will result in multiple AnimationsFrames still running in the background, chewing up CPU.
 The Particles controller takes care of the configuration, the set up and the clean up.